 Our mission in advertising is to deliver information to readers from advertisers that helps their search for better value, recognising that every transaction, whether social or commercial, involves search costs.
 The monetary price of a good usually isn’t a measure of how much a customer has spent on it, nor does it accurately reflect what the producer received.
 The customer pays the monetary cost plus search costs, which can take the form of consumer research, product assessment and social validation.
 Sometimes these costs are monetary, but more often they involve time, effort and anxiety, and is is this which ultimately we seek to resolve through our advertising and sponsorship services.

-Although Finance Dublin has been variously described as a 'flagship' of the IFSC and indeed its 'bible', it is an independent commercial publication, published by Fintel Ltd. It seeks to provide an all inclusive forum for the expression of differing perspectives, and to reflect the unique contributions of all stakeholders in the industry, both at company and personal professional levels.
+Although Finance Dublin has been variously described as a 'flagship' of the IFSC and indeed its 'bible', it is an independent commercial publication, published by Fintel Ltd. It seeks to provide an all inclusive forum for the expression of differing perspectives, and to reflect the unique contributions of all stakeholders in the industry.

 In publishing content relating to quoted securities, Fintel and its employees subscribe to a voluntary code of conduct which includes recognition of the principles relating to publications and publishing organisations in the European Union's MIFID ('The Markets in Financial Instruments Directive' - 2004/39/EC).